Frequently Asked Questions (FAQs)

 Is this MSC?

-No, the Military Sealift Command is a civilian maritime government supply organization.
-We are a Maritime training center.
+No, Military Sealift Command is a civilian maritime government supply organization.
+We are a Maritime Training Center.
 Maritime Institute trains mariners from all over the industry, including MSC, as they enter into and advance in their careers.